 - Fannie Mae HomeReady® or Freddie Mac Home Possible® loan: These conventional loans can allow for a DTI as high as 50%.
 You can put 3% toward a down payment, and you’ll need a minimum credit score of 620, depending on the interest rate terms.

 - Department of Veterans Affairs (VA) loan: To qualify for a VA loan you must be a qualifying veteran, active-duty service member, eligible reservist or National Guard personnel or qualifying surviving spouse.
-There’s no minimum credit score requirement and no maximum DTI, although lenders may set their own requirements.
+Although there’s no minimum credit score requirement and no maximum DTI, lenders may set their own requirements and typically prefer a minimum credit score of 580 and maximum DTI of 60%.
 You may not need money for a down payment, and you won’t need to pay mortgage insurance, but you may need to pay an upfront funding fee that’s 1.4% – 3.6% of your total loan amount.

 Teamwork Makes the Dream Work